 The Linux based player we can supply is a Raspberry Pi4 running Raspbian.
 Unlike Windows, Linux won’t put your player out of action while it forces an update as these can often be done in the background.

 A note on Updates: Digital signage players usually operate by connecting to a signage server somewhere on the Internet.
 That’s often the only place they connect to.
 Because of this, some might argue that a lot of updates aren’t strictly necessary, especially cosmetic ones.
-It also depends on the operating system they are running.

 What’s an Electron App?